Skip to main content

 Required, array

-List of thresholds that will trigger the alert.
+List of thresholds that trigger the alert.
 At least one threshold is required.
 Includes both one-time and recurring thresholds.

 string